Let's Get Started

 • Promotes Mobility: Chronic pain often leads to stiffness; targeted exercises can improve range of motion and flexibility.

-• Reinforces Movement Confidence: People with chronic pain often develop fear-avoidance behaviors; guided exercise therapy helps rebuild confidence in movement.
+• Reinforces Movement Confidence: People with chronic pain often develop fear-avoidant behaviours; guided exercise therapy helps rebuild confidence in movement.

 Examples: